nanomsg/nanomsg-integration-tests/README.rst

 The ``test_name`` can be find out either by looking in yaml file or by running the command with random name, and looking into error output.
 You may also tweak the test yaml, especially ``tests`` section to tweak test settings.

+.. note:: The recommended way is to create a new directory for each test.
+You may experience some bugs when trying to run same or different test case from same directory

+.. warning:: Before removing test directory you may need to run ``vagrant destroy``.
+Otherwise vagrant may leave some virtual machines running or just lying around and taking disk space

 Host Dependencies